mmccoyd/hillside_dactyl_shield/README.md

 But with two layers,
   the signal integrity for the matrix, the LED, and the display is unknown and an improper spurious emissions profile seems likely.
-Leaving the outer ground unconnected to ensure the breakout is only used as designed as a four layer board would seem to just ensure someone forked it, connected ground, and everyone then missed all the
+Leaving the outer ground unconnected to ensure the shield is only used as designed as a four layer board would seem to just ensure someone forked it, connected ground, and everyone then missed all the